OpenWebAdvocacy/website/src/pages/walled-gardens.md

 ??
 Should we include `markdown-it-attrs`, so we can do ![](){loading=lazy}, **strong**{.stressed}

+??
+Should we try to use paint/layout containment to help the browser keep this doc in a reasonable shape, perf-wise?
+It's pretty darn long 😅

 Styling:

 * Refrain from doing italic, is hard to read?